Your direct connection to mineral buyers

 In an area that’s already active, I would think twice about signing a lease for longer than three years, even if you do get a bigger bonus.
 Sometimes a company will try to get long leases from people because they don’t have time to drill all the leases they already have, but want to control the right to drill in sections they can’t get to right now.
 They also may think the price (bonus amounts being paid) being paid for leases will go up in the future and they want to “lock-in” a good lease price now.
 Remember, leases are assignable, and they may in fact “sell” the lease to another company later for a higher price than they paid you!
 Five years these days in active areas is too long!
 Prices change frequently.
 Remember that there are probably other companies leasing in the same section as the one who wants you to sign the five-year lease.
 Lease to them instead for three years.
 Competition between lessees often allows lessors to negotiate better lease terms.
 I have done this on several occasions.
 When more than one party is after your lease, you will likely be able to negotiate better terms.

-Forced Pooling and Forced Integration: A forced pooling (Oklahoma and other states) or integration (Arkansas) order is granted to lessees by the state’s oil and gas regulatory body in cases where the lessee either can’t locate or can’t reach an agreement with all of the owners who own the minerals and/or the right to drill in their proposed drilling and spacing unit.
+“FORCING” YOU TO LEASE: A forced pooling (Oklahoma and other states) or integration (Arkansas) order is granted to lessees by the state’s oil and gas regulatory body in cases where the lessee either can’t locate or can’t reach an agreement with all of the owners who own the minerals and/or the right to drill in their proposed drilling and spacing unit.
 These recalcitrant or un-locatable owners are “force pooled” in such cases, which “forces” their consent.
 This is necessary because an operator must obtain “permission” from ALL the owners in a drilling unit before drilling.
 Obtaining a forced –pooling order costs money however, and so some effort is made to avoid them.
 If you drive too hard a bargain in your lease however, a lessee may still prefer to apply for permission to force pool you.
 It’s a delicate balance, and that is why knowing your bargaining power is important.
 Many states have forced-pooling laws, though not all.
 The easier it is for a company to force pool a mineral owner, the less bargaining power the mineral owner has.
 Most laws state that the company must at least “attempt” to get a lease from everyone before applying for a forced-pooling.

 It is not always bad to be force pooled.
 If I absolutely can’t come to an agreement with a potential lessee, I will sometimes just tell them to force pool me.
 Since pooling is regulated by the state, the terms in a pooling order are often better than the terms in some of the leases I am offered.
 Questions do remain however as to exactly what protection exists for mineral owners in forced pooling orders.
 In addition, a forced pooling order generally expires after six months, whereas a lease is often for three years.
 After the forced pooling order expires, you are free to lease to someone else but have still kept the bonus (if you chose a bonus option).
 The National Association of Royalty Owners NARO (www.naro-us.org) sells some publications that further explain the forced-pooling option.

 Normally an operator won’t apply for a forced pooling order unless they are planning to drill before it expires, so I keep that in mind whenever I notice that a section has been pooled.
-In addition, once a pooling order is granted, in Oklahoma at least, you often have about ten days to lease to someone else before the pooling becomes binding on you.
+In addition, once a pooling order is granted, in Oklahoma at least, you often have about fifteen days to lease to someone else before the pooling becomes binding on you.
 If you make a deal to lease with another company (or the same company) within the prescribed time, then you will not be pooled.
 Often companies that may not have been interested in leasing you before will become interested once a pooling order has been issued.
 This is because it is now much more likely that a well will be drilled.
 Companies that want to “get a piece of” the well can do so by leasing you.